Bankruptcy Will Show Up on a Background Check, but May Not Hurt You

 - Find someone willing to co-sign for the rent obligation.

-If you’re in severe financial trouble and bankruptcy is your best option, the fact that it might be harder to find a job or it could be more difficult to find a rental home in the future shouldn’t prevent you from filing.
+If you’re in severe financial trouble and bankruptcy is your best option, the fact that it probably will show up on a background check shouldn’t prevent you from filing.

 Contact Us and Get Help

-The seasoned and compassionate Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to help you evaluate your financial situation and give you options about what you should do next.
-We will discuss the necessary steps for your situation that will lead to a brighter future.
+Everyone’s situation is unique, so the seasoned and compassionate Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to help you evaluate your financial situation and give you options about what you should do next.
+Whether or not bankruptcy is for you, we will discuss the necessary steps for you to take that will lead to a brighter future.